Last updated on July 20, 2021.

 How is measles diagnosed?

-Measles is diagnosed by combination of the symptoms and blood tests by your doctor.
+Measles is diagnosed by a combination of the symptoms and blood tests by your doctor.

 Can someone get measles more than once?